 Level 2: Guidance and Assistance to Helping Resources

 When a student illustrates or discloses signs of moderate and/or more long-term symptoms of depression, anxiety, moodiness, lethargy, poor concentration, absenteeism, alcohol or drug use, etc:

-Level 1: Urgent Care & Emergencies
+Level 1: Urgent Situations and Emergencies